Antinomian Controversy: Historical impact

-Modern historian David Hall views the events of 1636 to 1638 as being important to an understanding of religion, society, and gender in early American history.
+Modern historian David Hall views the events of 1636 to 1638 as being important to an understanding of religion, society, and gender - that is, the rise of influence of women - in early American history.
 Historian Charles Adams writes, "It is no exaggeration now to say that in the early story of New England subsequent to the settlement of Boston, there was in truth no episode more characteristic, more interesting, or more far-reaching in its consequences, than the so-called Antinomian controversy."
 It came at a time when the new society was still taking shape and had a decisive effect upon the future of New England.

 This controversy and the subsequent trial and banishment of those who were involved set an important precedent that stood in New England, and more specifically, the Massachusetts Bay, for many years to come.
 Historians Paul Schaefer and Jeffrey Kahl write that "the theological, ecclesiological, and pastoral contexts bear directly on the development and practice of a Covenant theology within the region".
 Considering the consequences of this event that occurred in a specific town and across a region that was rapidly becoming one of the centers of commerce within the New World.

-The controversy had an international effect, in that Puritans in England followed the events closely and were heavily involved in advocating for the piety of those who were impacted.
+The controversy had an international effect; Puritans in England followed the events closely and were heavily involved in advocating for the piety of those who were impacted.
 According to Hall, the English were looking for ways to combat the Antinomians who appeared after the Puritan Revolution began in 1640.
 In Hall's view, the English Congregationalists used the controversy to demonstrate that Congregationalism was the best path for religion, whereas the Presbyterians used the controversy to demonstrate the exact opposite.
 Presbyterian writer Robert Baillie, a minister in the Church of Scotland, used the controversy to criticize colonial Congregationalism, particularly targeting John Cotton.

 The long-term effect of the Antinomian controversy was that it committed Massachusetts to a policy of strict religious conformity.
 In 1894 Adams wrote, "Its historical significance was not seriously shaken until 1819 when the Unitarian movement under Channing brought about results to Calvinistic theology similar to those which the theories of Darwin worked on the Mosaic account of the origin of man."
-Similarly, the ideas and ways of the movement were not entirely abolished from the region despite the Puritan's best efforts, but were instead harbored in secret by several Antinomians and ultimately transformed into many religious revivalists movements which still exist today all across the world.
+Similarly, despite the Puritan's best efforts, the ideas and ways of the movement were not entirely abolished from the region.
+Instead, Antinomianism was instead harbored in secret by several Antinomians, ultimately transforming into many religious revivalists movements which still exist today all across the world.